praxiseng/reveal/README.md

 # REVal

-Framework to reverse engineer binaries and evaluate similarities sector hash, function similarity hash, and data slice hash large collections of files.
+Framework to reverse engineer binaries and evaluate similarities using sector hashes, function similarity hashes, and data slice hashes on large collections of files.

 ## Getting started